liamzebedee/local-snx-ovm/README.md

 # Key:     0x8722B4BE1CFBBFF1BF7DC8430650A98256640DB8200F9690269D974E96CC52C3
 ```

-The local account is minted some SNX during deployment using the `get-snx-local-l2` hardhat task.
+The local account is minted some SNX during deployment using the `fund-local-accounts` hardhat task.

 ### Oracle timestamp errors